CRNA Practice

 - Upon licensure a CRNA may prescribe, procure, furnish, and administer over-the-counter, legend, and controlled substance (CS) drugs (schedules II-IV as listed in SDCL 34-20B) within the CRNA's role and focus area.

-Nothing in SDCL 36-9-3.1 prohibits the practice of a CRNA to administer CS drugs, or to order CS preoperatively, intraoperatively or postoperatively in accordance with chapter 34-20B or per institutional policy.
+- Nothing in SDCL 36-9-3.1 prohibits the practice of a CRNA to administer CS drugs or to order CS preoperatively, intraoperatively or postoperatively in accordance with chapter 34-20B or per institutional policy.

 Pain Management & Radiography

-Prior to a CRNA performing pain management procedures or using fluoroscopy, the CRNA, who is not practicing in a licensed facility or institution, must complete a board-approved educational program specific to pain management and fluoroscopy and send the completion certificate to the board.
+- Is not practicing in a licensed facility or institution, must complete a board-approved educational program specific to pain management and fluoroscopy and send the completion certificate to the board.
+The education content must include radiation physics, radiobiology, radiological safety, and radiation management, applicable to the use of fluoroscopy; and physiology of pain, pain assessment, and treatment options, and demonstration of competence to perform a procedure(s).

-Pain management procedures may include use of medications, regional anesthetic techniques, therapeutic injections, sympathetic blocks, and other pain relief modalities performed or administered in compliance with accepted standards of practice.
+- Pain management procedures may include use of medications, regional anesthetic techniques, therapeutic injections, sympathetic blocks, and other pain relief modalities performed or administered in compliance with accepted standards of practice.

-- Chronic Pain Management and Fluoroscopy Courses:
+Pre-approved Pain Management and Fluoroscopy Education Courses:

 Applicable Rules